nitha2001/Augmented_Reality/README.md

 This file has two functions P3P and Procrustes that you need to write.
 P3P solves the polynomial and calculates the distances of the 3 points from the camera and then uses the corresponding coordinates in the camera frame and the world frame.\
 **5. VR res.gif**

+## Contents
+- `est Pw.py`: This function is responsible for finding world coordinates of a, b, c and d given tag size.
+- `solve pnp.py`: This function is responsible for recovering R and t from 2D-3D correspondence with coplanar assumption.
+- `est pixel world.py`: This function is responsible for solving 3D locations of a pixel on the table.
+- `solve p3p.py`:This file has two functions P3P and Procrustes that you need to write.
+P3P solves the polynomial and calculates the distances of the 3 points from the camera and then uses the corresponding coordinates in the camera frame and the world frame.
+- `VR res.gif`: result gif

 ## Results
    ![image](https://github.com/user-attachments/assets/704bf49d-b6b2-496e-b90e-a8e515be75b9)